London City Facts

 Old Vic: The place for theatre in London, this is not to be missed for fans of the theatre.

-Sadler’s Wells: Reconstructed on the site of a 17th century theatre, this venue offers a range of theatrical performances all year round.
+Sadler’s Wells: Reconstructed on the site of a 17th-century theatre, this venue offers a range of theatrical performances all year round.

-Shakespeare’s Globe: Watch a play from the pit in the new Globe theatre and be transported back the golden age of Elizabethan England as you experience true Shakespearean theatre.
+Shakespeare’s Globe: Watch a play from the pit in the new Globe theatre and be transported back to the golden age of Elizabethan England as you experience true Shakespearean theatre.

 Sports and Events in London

 London has a range of sporting and cultural events throughout the year.
 Some of London’s major sports tournaments and cultural events are listed below:

 Major Sports Events in London